The 4 Qualities New Sales Managers Need For Success

 “The sales reps who make the best managers are often the least successful at sales execution,” says David Lewis, President, and CEO of OperationsInc, a human resources outsourcing and consulting firm.
 Closing on a cold call, for example, “They cannot as easily execute.
 But they understand the game.
 They can plan.
 They can organize.
 They can strategize.”

 Leading-edge candidates may know the taste of failure.
 But they also know how to learn from it and teach through it, Lewis says—spinning straw into gold.
-Good sales managers have an aptitude for helping others overcome obstacles and win through persistence.
+Good sales leadership means managers have an aptitude for helping others overcome obstacles and win through persistence.

 By contrast, “The best salespeople usually make the worst managers, given they cannot be patient in letting a ‘student’ learn through failure,” he says.
 “Instead, they’re always stepping in to take over so as not to lose the sale.”